Peer Reviewed Articles

 Abstract:

-International actors have called for greater inclusion of education provisions in peace agreements given the important symbolic and practical roles peace agreements play post-conflict.
+Abstract: International actors have called for greater inclusion of education provisions in peace agreements given the important symbolic and practical roles peace agreements play post-conflict.
 Yet, the inclusion, framing, and roles of education in peace agreements remain understudied.
 This paper investigates the trends in education’s inclusion in African peace agreements from 1975–2017.
 We provide a descriptive quantitative analysis of education trends over time, test several hypotheses that may explain these trends, and apply these findings to a qualitative case study in Burundi to illustrate key factors in implementation.
 We find that education is present in 46% of agreements, that the presence of international actors and disarmament, demobilization, and reintegration provisions increases the likelihood of inclusion, and that educational structure and content clauses are equally likely to be included.
-These findings have implications for international education practice and forward a research agenda for further study by international education and conflict scholars.
+These findings have implications for international education practice and forward a research agenda for further study by international education and conflict scholars. |

-Book Chapters
+Book Chapters in Edited Volumes

 Dunlop, E. (2022).
 From Peace Agreement to Textbook: Education Content for Peacebuilding in Post-War Burundi.
 In C. Vanner, T Kovinthan-Levi and S. Askeer (Eds) Teaching Peace and Conflict: The Multiple Roles of School Textbooks in Peacebuilding.
 Springer.